 On September 11th 2001, tragedy struck.
-During President George W. Bush’s administration the worst bombing in history took place that will not be forgotten a decade later!
+During President George W. Bush’s administration the worst bombing in history took place that will not be forgotten decades later!
 It was with immense horror and shock, persons from every nation world wide watched as two aircrafts entered the World Trade Centers in New York and also damaged the pentagon.
 Thus resulting in the US government waging war against “TERROR.”

 The ghoulish 9/11 terrorist attacks left a mixture of emotions world wide including fear, disbelief, anger, resentment towards muslims, shock, depression, and I shall not forget to mention these attacks literally shattered the high regard in which the U.S. regarded their security system!

 Ever since it has been an on going battle, between the US and the Middle East some ten(10) years later.
 Not a dollar has been spared in tracking down and executing Osama Bin Laden, the man behind this catastrophe.
 Bushed asked for;

 An astounding $20.8 billion dollars to launch the war on Afghanistan